 Choosing the best mouse for you can be a challenge.
 Luckily, we can help you decide based on your budget, the surface you’re using, and the types of activities you’ll need your mouse for.

 Modern mice are basically cameras.
 They constantly take pictures, although instead of capturing your face, they grab images of the surface underneath.
 These images aren’t meant for posting on social media but instead are converted into data for tracking the peripheral’s current location on a surface.
 Ultimately, you have a low-resolution camera in the palm of your hand, otherwise known as a CMOS sensor.
 Combined with two lenses and a source of illumination, they track the peripheral’s X and Y coordinates thousands of times per second.

 The CMOS sensor collects the light and converts the light particles into an electrical current.
-This analog data is then converted into 1’s and 0’s, resulting in more than 10,000 digital images captured each second.
-These images are compared to generate the precise location of the mouse, and then the final data is sent to the parent PC for cursor placement every one to eight milliseconds.
+This analog data is then converted into ones and zeroes, resulting in more than 10,000 digital images captured each second.
+These images are compared to generate the precise location of the mouse, and then the final data is sent to the parent PC for cursor placement every 1 to 8 milliseconds.

 Meanwhile, Logitech takes the credit for introducing the first mouse to use a laser in 2004.
 More specifically, it is called a vertical-cavity surface-emitting laser diode (or VCSEL) which is used in laser pointers, optical drives, barcode readers, and more.